adamparkosidis/statistical-analysis-Gaia-data/README.md

-# A statistical Analysis of Gaia's data
+# A Statistical Analysis of Gaia's data

 ## Introduction